Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 28 November 2024 00.25.40 UTC
+- WIB: Kamis, 28 November 2024 01.35.19 UTC
-- WITA: Kamis, 28 November 2024 01.25.40 UTC
+- WITA: Kamis, 28 November 2024 02.35.19 UTC
-- WIT: Kamis, 28 November 2024 02.25.40 UTC
+- WIT: Kamis, 28 November 2024 03.35.19 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: technology
+Kategori: nature